 Where to buy

-There are a few retailers selling Hobart Handler 140, however, the main 3 selling this at the best price are:
+A few retailers are selling Hobart Handler 140.
+However, the main 3 selling this at the best price are:

 Lincoln Electric 140 Easy MIG (#K2697-1)